ciaranbrohan/pebble-cms/pages/default/01.home/default.md

 ---
-title: Welcome to Pebble CMS
+title: Welcome to Our Site
-template: default
+template: modular
+menu: Home
 ---

-# Welcome to Pebble CMS
+# Welcome to Our Site

-This is a lightweight, flat-file content management system built with PHP.
-It's designed to be simple, fast, and easy to use.
+This is a modular homepage that demonstrates the power of modular pages in our CMS.
+Each section below is a separate module that can be managed independently.

 ## Features